When the temperature drops, a flask or thermal cup is a worthwhile investment, as you can keep a drink or soup hot while out and about.

 There’s certainly no lack of choice in the Rex range, with plenty of designs to choose from that appeal to both adults and kids.

-We tested the apple-patterned flask and cup, which was stylish and cheerful as well as robust.
-With a capacity of 350ml – about the size of an average mug – we found this was an ideal flask for one person to use.
+We tested the Astrid Flower flask and cup, which was stylish and cheerful, as well as robust.
+With a capacity of 350ml – about the size of an average mug – we found it ideal for one person to use.

 The single cup attached to its top holds roughly as much as a small tea cup, and has a tiny handle for extra support.
-Although the cup is basic and lacks insulation, we found it perfectly adequate.
+Although the cup is basic and lacks insulation, it was perfectly adequate.

 The flask itself has a press-button top, meaning you press it in to pour your drink and then press it again to lock it.
 Not having to remove the full cap reduces the amount of heat that escapes when using it, so liquids stay hot for longer.